Kristian Riis: Loan to Vendsyssel

 On 31 August 2017, Riis was loaned out to the Danish 1st Division club Vendsyssel FF for the rest of the season.
 During his time at the club, he played a big role in Vendsyssel FF's promotion to the 2018–19 Danish Superliga.
 He played a total of 26 games for the club and scored one goal.

 Loan to Esbjerg

 On 21 August 2018, Esbjerg fB announced the signing of Riis on a loan deal for the rest of the season.

 After an injury plagued time at the club with only one game played, Midtjylland decided to recall him on 25 March 2019.

 Lyngby

 After having only played nine minutes of football throughout the 2020–21 season at Midtjylland, Riis left the club and instead joined newly relegated Danish 1st Division club, Lyngby Boldklub, on 1 July 2021.
 Riis signed a two-year deal.
 Riis had a strong first season at Lyngby, helping the team win promotion back to the Danish Superliga for the 2022–23 season with 25 appearances and one goal.
 Riis played the first eight games of the 2022–23 season, before suffering a torn meniscus in early September 2022, which required surgery and an injury break for the rest of 2022.

+Riis left Lyngby at the end of the 2022–23 season, as his contract wasn't renewed.

+Stjarnan

+On 14 August 2023, Riis joined Icelandic Besta deild karla club Stjarnan.

+On 30 December 2023, Riis confirmed that at the age of 26, he had been forced to end his professional football career as his 'body could no longer keep up' due to numerous injuries.

+Later career

+After retiring, Riis returned to his former club, FC Midtjylland, where he joined the academy staff, functioning as an individual coach.
+He later also worked with several of the club's Danish Superliga players.